-A vulvectomy is done to remove the vulva or parts of it.
-The vulva is made up of the genital structures located on the outside of a female’s body.
-These structures are the clitoris, labia majora, and labia minora.
+A vulvectomy is surgery to remove the vulva or parts of it.
+The vulva is the outside part of female genitals.
+It includes the clitoris, labia majora (outer lips), and labia minora (inner lips).

 Reasons for Procedure

-This is done to remove cancerous cells from the vulva.
-It may be able to cure vulvar cancer.
+This surgery is done to remove cancer cells from the vulva.
 It can also be done to remove abnormal skin, like warts.

 - Tightness or dryness of the vagina

 - Not being able to have an orgasm